 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Philosophy, the Love of Wisdom.
+Please use the Social Network links just below to share this information from The Explanation, Philosophy, the Love of Wisdom.
 Whose Wisdom?